trimstray/sandmap/README.md

 ## Requirements

-- You will need Bash (testing on 4.4.19)
-- Root access

 **<u>Sandmap</u>** uses external utilities to be installed before running:

 - [nmap](https://nmap.org/)
 - [xterm](https://invisible-island.net/xterm/)
 - [proxychains](http://proxychains.sourceforge.net/)

+This tool has been tested on:

+- GNU/Linux or BSD (testing on Debian, CentOS and FreeBSD)
+- Bash (testing on 4.4.19)

+Also you will need **root access**.

 ## Logging